Kingloo/Storm/README.md

 A programme that notifies you when a live stream begins.

-Supports: Twitch, Mixlr, Ustream, Hitbox, Beam.pro, Chaturbate
+Supports: Twitch, Mixlr, Ustream, Hitbox, Beam.pro, Chaturbate, YouTube Gaming

 F11 opens the file where stream URLs are stored.